kvertacnik/Practical_Bioinformatics_Workshop/5_WGS_and_GATK.md

 You can see in that first for loop, we're indexing each `g.vcf` file (this could be done as a separate step or after the code in the previous step), and then in the second for loop (this one not in 1-line format and with some extra `echo`'s) we're creating the databases for each scaffold.

-Finally, make a copy of your `list.sample_map` file and place it in `/scratch/kdu224/bioinf_2024/sample_maps`.
-I will create a final VCF file that has everyone's samples for us to look at later.
+**Finally, make a copy of your `list.sample_map` file and place it in `/pscratch/kdu224_iceland_bootcamps2024/sample_maps`.
+I will create a final VCF file that has everyone's samples for us to look at.**

 ___